dkz2r/python-intermediate-tool/episodes/04-unit-testing.md

 ::: callout

 Because our Documents are validated by searching for a starting and ending regex pattern, our test files will not have that.
-We could ensure that our test files would, or we can just temporiarily alter the search pattern for the duration of the test. `CONTENT_PATTERN` is a class level variable, so we need to modify it before the instance is created.
+We could ensure that our test files would, or we can just temporarily alter the search pattern for the duration of the test. `CONTENT_PATTERN` is a class level variable, so we need to modify it before the instance is created.